VasilKalchev/LiquidMenu/extras/test/README.md

 ## In CI

 [`.github/workflows/test.yml`](../../.github/workflows/test.yml) runs `make`
-on every push and pull request.
+on every push, on every branch, and on every pull request - so a change gets checked while you are still working on it, and again when it is merged.
 It takes seconds and needs no board, so unlike the compile and lint jobs it can actually tell you whether the library still *works*.